autoplot/documentation/javadoc/org/das2/qstream/DescriptorRegistry.md

-# org.das2.qstream.DescriptorRegistryRegistry for XML elements that appear on QStreams.
-The tag name is used
+# org.das2.qstream.DescriptorRegistry

- to register the element.
+Registry for XML elements that appear on QStreams.
+The tag name is used to register the element.

-DescriptorRegistry( )
+# DescriptorRegistry( )

 ***